Vansh-Rajput/DevTinder/README.md

 - res.cookie() means sending cookies from server to client
 - Browser stores the cookie and automatically includes it in future requests to the same server.
 - jwt.sign() is used for creating jwt tokens at server side, it has 2 parameters-- payload object and secret string, payload object means what info we want to keep hidden in our token.
+- when we login and then again login with some other user crendential, the previous token will get replaced and we will see the latest user logged in inside '/profile' api

+# why your Auth middleware in auth.js is special?
+- if you add this middleware to any api, ex- app.use() , all() etc... ,then this api would only work if user is logged in....

 # _123 is the password where _ is first alphabet of name